Washington DC Layoffs — April 2005

 | Internal Revenue Service | Washington | 6 | Layoff |

-The biggest impact was at Internal Revenue Service at its Washington facility, reporting 6 affected workers.
+The most significant filing came from Internal Revenue Service at its Washington facility, reporting 6 affected workers.

 Trend & Outlook